Little Flavor: Heavy Leptons, Z' and Higgs Phenomenology: , and

 \right), \\ L_{W'}=\left(

 \right) \approx L_W \frac{M_W}{M_{W'}} \eeq Notice that $L_W \approx V_{pmns}$.
 There are couples of interesting physics process related to these couplings:

 \begin{enumerate} \item As in previously discussed quark sector, $Z'$ couplings to quarks are smaller than $Z$ couplings by a factor of around $10^{-2}$, and the $Z''$ and $W'$ couplings to quarks are suppressed by about an order of magnitude relative to the $Z$ and $W$ couplings.
 These suppressions reduce the production rates of new gauge boson dramatically.
 They are also enough to satisfy current collider bounds for jet, top quark and gauge boson final states \cite{Chatrchyan:2012rva,CMS:2012xva,Aad:2012raa,Aad:2013wxa,Aad:2013nca,Chatrchyan:2013qha}. \\ \item We can see here $Z',Z'', W'$ couplings to leptons are suppressed by at least an order of magnitude relative to the $Z$ and $W$ couplings.
-More importantly, the branching ratios to the Standard model leptons are quite reduced, because all the lepton partners except RH Majorana neutrinos in current parameter choices are lighter than these new gauge bosons, which could have more decay channels rather than those in the Standard model.Thus those $Z',Z''$ are still allowed for the current dilepton final states of $Z'$ search \cite{Chatrchyan:2012oaa,Aad:2012hf,CMS-PAS-EXO-12-061,2012PhLB..714..158C}.
+More importantly, the branching ratios to the Standard model leptons are quite reduced, because all the lepton partners except RH Majorana neutrinos in current parameter choices are lighter than these new gauge bosons, which could have more decay channels rather than those in the Standard model.Thus those $Z',Z''$ are still allowed for the current dilepton final states of $Z'$ search \cite{Chatrchyan:2012oaa,Aad:2012hf,CMS-PAS-EXO-12-061,2012PhLB..714..158C,atlas13}, including the newest 13TeV run II \cite{atlas13}.
 Moreover, the reduced coupling of $Z'$ to leptons will also satisfy the electroweak precision constraints.
 See the discussion of constraints on $Z'$ in \cite{Langacker:2008yv}. \item We can also see that the new physics mediated FCNC are at loop level through $W'$ exchange, or with heavy leptons mediated penguin diagrams.
 Note that there is similar GIM suppression with $L_{W'}$, new physics FCNC contribution will occur at the same loop level but much smaller than the standard model ones. \item It is not likely to see tree level flavor-changing charged current contribution to neutrino oscillation experiments in the current model set-up due to $L_{W'} \varpropto L_W$.
 With more texture built into $M^E, M^N$, we will be able to see the the deviation from long base line neutrino oscillation experiments due to $W'$ mediated oscillations. \item There are non-zero coupling between the $Z',Z'',W'$ and heavy lepton partners, both diagonal and off-diagonal ones.
 One could calculate it to estimate the size of different branching ratio for other channels of new gauge bosons.
-We will talk about it more in the next section. \item We expect sizable contributions to the muon magnetic moment rising from the $W'$ gauge boson, in particular.
-Although, those corrections are proportional to $M_{W'}^2$, which in principle can be heavy enough (TeV scale) to induce a small correction.
-We stress that this calculation is out of the scope of the current work, but we plan on deriving all corrections to the muon magnetic moment stemming from this model in the foreseeable future \end{enumerate}
+We will talk about it more in the next section. \item We expect sizable contributions to the muon magnetic moment rising from the $Z'$ gauge boson, in particular.
+Although the $M_Z'$ is at the TeV scale, those corrections are actually proportional to $M^2_{L}/M_{Z'}^2$, which can be big enough to explain the muon magnetic moment anomaly.
+This discussion is further explored in \cite{Allanach:2015gkd}. \end{enumerate}